SnowballSH/Avalanche/README.md

 Avalanche also has a lichess account: https://lichess.org/@/IceBurnEngine (It might not be online until I host it some time in the future... but you can still view its games!)

-Brilliant endgame win down a knight: https://lichess.org/U7tyeHWm/black
+Brilliant win down an exchange against SoFCheck 0.9b in CCRL Gauntlet Tournament: https://lichess.org/LksfW5cl

 ## Credits